 Use a Listing Management Tool

 Paying attention to all of your business listings across all website is pretty difficult.
-There are plenty of places on the Internet where your business appears.
+If you go through a major change such as changing your business name or phone number, you’ll need to go through each site individually.
 While fixing your Google and Facebook might be easy enough, there are lots of smaller industry-specific sites for you to search through as well.
 It’s just not time-efficient to manually search for and make changes to every single listing.

 That doesn’t mean that it’s impossible for your business to have consistent listings across every single site.
 It just means that it’s really hard to do manually.
 Staying on top of your listings is much easier with listing management software.